 The types of ferries that travel to/from Brindisi

 The only type of ferry that connects Greece with Brindisi is the conventional ferry.
 The ferry companies that serve itineraries to Brindisi are Superfast Ferries and Grimaldi Lines.

 Island hopping from Brindisi

 In peak season, there are frequent ferries from Brindisi to the Ionian islands and Greece.
-Some of the most popular island-hopping routes from Brindisi are from Brindisi to Corfu, from Brindisi to Kefalonia, from Brindisi to Patras, and from Brindisi to Italy.
+Some of the most popular island-hopping routes from Brindisi are from Brindisi to Corfu and from Brindisi to Kefalonia.

 Travel tips to organize your travel:

 - Ferry trips from Brindisi are long and usually overnight, so we suggest booking a cabin!

 - The best way to plan your trip from Brindisi to Greece is to book your ferry tickets in advance, as Greek ferries may be fully booked, especially in July and August.

 - The fastest way to get to Greece by ferry is to depart from Brindisi to Igoumenitsa or Corfu, which are closer to Italy than Patras.

 Booking your ferry tickets is one of the first and most important steps in organizing your holidays in Greece.